shivasiddharth/GassistPi/README.md

 cd /home/${USER}/
 ```

 3. Choose the audio configuration according to your setup.
+Non-Raspberry Pi users, choose the USB-DAC option.
 **The speaker-test command is used to initialize alsa, so please do not skip that.
 AIY-HAT and CUSTOM-HAT users, please reboot the Pi at places mentioned, else it will lead to audio and taskbar issues.**